willgrigg/majestic-lime-89e69/src/pages/products/earrings1.md

 title: ' Fun and Flirty Earrings'
 description: >-
   These pink glitter hearts are sure to turn heads.
 Pair them with your favorite frock and get to flirting!
-IronMade with Poplar wood and  iron earring hooks
+IronMade with poplar wood and  iron earring hooks
 price: '10.00'
 order: 1
 featured: true